FarronF/limerick-council-meetings/meetings/2016/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick held on 16th May 2016.md

 On the proposal of Cmhlr. Ó Ceallaigh, seconded by Councillor Sheahan, it was agreed that

-Standing Orders would be suspended to allow for the completion of the agenda.--- 10
+Standing Orders would be suspended to allow for the completion of the agenda.
+---
+10

 **17.**